DouglasUrner/GDP1/units/2/interactive-card/d-evaluate.md

 1. The designer will share a link to their Code Review document with you.

-1. Make a copy of the document and add your name to the top.
+1. Make sure your name is entered correctly.

-1. Click on the link in the document and test out the card and respond to the designer's questions.
+1. Click on the link to the card and test the card and respond to the designer's questions.

 1. Click on the show code button and using the second half of the Code Review document review and give feedback on the code of the interactive card.

-1. Return the document to the designer.
+1. Let the designer know that you are done.

 ## Submission